-Check out my video review and setup of it below.
+Please check out below my video review of this set-up

 If you want to know exactly how I connect my whole system then watch the following video

-I use this Liliput monitor which has both HDMI and SDI connections with HDMI and SDI splitters built into it.
-This allows me to use this whole setup with any DSLR and still be able to see what the camera sees while sending the HDMI signal to my focus puller.
-This monitor is also great because of other video functions such as histogram, peaking, etc.
+I use this Liliput monitor.
+It has both HDMI and SDI connections with HDMI and SDI splitters built into it.
+This allows me to use this whole set-up with any DSLR, and still be able to see what the camera sees while sending the HDMI signal to my focus puller.
+This monitor is also great because of other video functions, such as histogram, peaking, etc.